Pepperrs/CarND-Vehicle-Detection/README.md

 ![alt text][image2]

 The function `extract_features` then checks each image of both sets for HOG, spatial and histogram features, which are then scaled using `sklearn's` `StandardScaler`.
-I ended up with the following parameters
+I ended up with the following parameters, since they provided the best results
 * `color_space = "YUV"`
 * `spatial_size = (32, 32)`
 * `hist_bins = 32`